segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 To create an audience with Generative Audiences:

-1. Navigate to **Engage > Audiences**, and click **+ New audience**.
+1. From the Segment app, navigate to **Engage > Audiences**.
-2. From the dropdown menu, select **Audience**.
+2. Click **+ New audience**, then select **Audience** from the dropdown menu.
-3. Select **Generative Audiences** as your audience type.
+3. Select your audience type.
 Generative Audiences is available for all audience types except Linked Audiences.
 4. From the Build screen, click **Help me build**.
-5. Enter your prompt in the audience description box.
+5. Enter your audience prompt in the description box.
 - Use a minimum of 20 characters and up to 300 characters maximum.
 6. Click **Build**.
-Based on your prompt, CustomerAI generates audience conditions for you to review.
+Based on your prompt, CustomerAI generates audience conditions for your review.
 - Segment displays a progress bar until the audience conditions are generated.

 > success ""